szkertesz/english_for_virtual_communication/m02-l02_tech-issues_part2/m02-l02_tech-issues_part2.md

 ***

 would you mind speaking up

-let's call it a day
+OK, let's call it a day! [let's finish the session]